haxzie/node-mass-emailer/README.md

 Mass Emailer take two parameters, 1) The path to the CSV/Text file containing emails, 2) Path to the HTML file of the email.
 ```
 mass-emailer hello.csv example.html
+prompt: email: <Enter the email through which you want to send>
+prompt: password: <Enter the password of the above email>
+prompt: subject: <Enter the subject of the email>
 ```
 ## Contributing
 Send PRs, lol :smile: